top of page

 Have plugs ready for all your drains

-1. commercial plugs can be a bit spendy - make sure you buy the right sizes
+1. commercial test ball plugs can be a bit spendy - make sure you buy the right sizes - they can also deflate over time and need tightened.

 2. A rubber ball in a tube sock that fits tight